rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **cop (de / re)spawning** (`BartenderSettings\Advanced\Cars.ini`):

 * A minimum engagement count > 0 allows that many "Chasers" to (re)spawn without backup.
-This minimum count does not spawn cops beyond their `count` values or the global cop-spawn limit.
+This minimum count doesn't spawn cops beyond their `count` values or the global cop-spawn limit.

 * In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overrides the min. engagement count.